unaiLopez/-NLP/README.md

 # -NLP

-I will upload my NLP personal projects to this repository while I learn new stuff within these Artificial Intelligence domain.
+I will upload my NLP personal projects to this repository while I learn new stuff within this Artificial Intelligence domain.